|Nutritional Guidelines (per serving)|

 A rich and delicious cream cheese pastry makes this apple pie inviting and extra special.
 Sprinkle some decorative sugar over the glaze just before baking.

-I used a combination of Granny Smith and Golden Delicious apples in this pie, to balance the sweet taste with tartness.
+Using a combination of Granny Smith and Golden Delicious apples in this pie balances the sweet taste with tartness.